 Festivals and Events

 The vast majority of Egypt's population is Muslim and a number of Islamic celebrations are held throughout the year, namely Ramadan and Eid al-Adha (Feast of the Sacrifice) though the devout Coptic Christian minority observe holidays such as Easter.
-Below is a guide to the various festivals and events held throughout 2017.
+Below is a guide to the various festivals and events held throughout the year.

 Abu Simbel Sun Festival